Hudson Freeze's Research Focus

 Human Glycosylation Disorders

-One of our major areas is a group of inherited diseases is called Congenital Disorders of Glycosylation (CDG).
-Today we know of defects in over 50 genes compared to just 3, only 15 years ago.
+Our major focus is on a group of inherited diseases is called Congenital Disorders of Glycosylation (CDG).
+Today we know of defects in over 125 genes compared to less than 50, only 10 years ago.
 Patients with these diseases have highly variable mental and motor developmental delay, seizures, failure to grow, hypoglycemia (low blood sugar), clotting and digestion abnormalities, to name just a few.
 These are rare disorders have over 1,000 known patients worldwide, but it is likely that many remain undiagnosed.
 Physicians are becoming more aware of glycosylation disorders in general, and basic scientists continue to discover sugar chains at the helm of many basic metabolic processes.
-Defective glycosylation is also known to cause several types of muscular dystrophy.
+Defective glycosylation is also known to cause 15 types of muscular dystrophy.
 Figure 1 shows the explosive growth in the number of different diseases caused by defective glycosylation.
 In Figure 2 and the film clip, Harrison Ford poses a few questions for us.
 Rocket Williams reaches out to us in Figure 3.

 Hudson Freeze's Bio